Proposition 2.2

 ,

 is even equal to K, not only conjugate to it.
-Note also that we cannot have
+Note also

 otherwise

-would be reducible.
+be reducible.